-What I’d love to see the economics for is whether there is a way to combine seawater greenhouse technology with Entomophagy, and grow the tastiest bugs we want in the desert in the lush, green, coolness of seawater greenhouses.
+What I’d love to see the economics for is whether there is a way to combine seawater greenhouse technology with insect farming.
+Then we could grow the tastiest bugs in the lush, green coolness of seawater greenhouses.
 Protein from our deserts!
-There’s just got to be an economic model that works.
+There’s just got to be a model that works.

 6. Water efficient crops: ABC’s Landline says Australia needs Hemp food!